 The following considerations are again based on the classic block of five Euro pallets.

-We assume a load weight of 2x 900kg for the lengthways pallets and 3x 800kg for the crossways pallets.
-Depending on the rolling angle, 1,800kg or 2,400kg must be assumed.
+We assume a load weight of 2x 900kg for the lengthwise standing ones and 3x 800kg for the crosswise standing ones.
+Depending on the rolling angle, 1,800 kg or 2,400 kg must be assumed.

-The CTU code stipulates that the higher load weight must be assumed in each case.
+The CTU Code stipulates that the higher load weight must be used in each case.

 We assume the following additional factors: